34th Infantry Division (United States): World War I order of battle

-Between the world wars
+Interwar period

+Reorganization and training

 In accordance with the National Defense Act of 1920, the division was allotted to Iowa, Minnesota, South Dakota, and North Dakota, and assigned to the VII Corps in 1921.
-On 17 January 1921, the Observation Squadron, Minnesota National Guard, was the first National Guard observation squadron to receive federal recognition.
-Per War Department naming conventions, the squadron was re-designated the 109th Observation Squadron on 25 January 1923.
+On 17 January 1921, the aviation unit of the Minnesota National Guard was the first National Guard aviation unit to receive federal recognition.
+Per War Department naming conventions, it was re-designated the 109th Observation Squadron on 25 January 1923.
 By 1924, a sufficient number of subordinate units had been organized to meet the federal standards for organization of a division headquarters and staff, and the division headquarters was reorganized and federally recognized on 14 July 1924 at Council Bluffs, Iowa, under the command of Major General Mathew A. Tinley; when Major General George E. Leach of Minnesota took command, the headquarters was relocated on 14 July 1940 to Camp Ripley, near Little Falls, Minnesota.

-The designated mobilization training center for the “Red Bull” Division was Camp Dodge, Iowa, near Des Moines, 1921–30, and Camp Ripley, 1931–40.
+The designated mobilization training centre for the "Red Bull" Division was Camp Dodge, Iowa, near Des Moines, 1921–1930, and Camp Ripley, 1931–1940.
 For most years from 1921 to 1940, the division's subordinate units held separate summer camps at locations within their respective states: Camp Dodge for Iowa units; Camp Lake View on Lake Pepin near Lake City, until 1931, and from 1931 on, Camp Ripley for Minnesota units; Camp Gilbert C. Grafton near Devils Lake for North Dakota units; and Camp Rapid near Rapid City for South Dakota units.
 For at least one year, in 1938, the division's subordinate units also trained over eighty company-grade Reserve officers of the 88th Division at their various training camps in the division's home area.
-The division staff, composed of personnel form all four states, came together to conduct joint training for several summers before World War II.
+The division staff, composed of personnel from all four states, came together to conduct joint training for several summers before World War II.
 The staff generally alternated years between Fort Snelling, Minnesota, and Camp Dodge and participated in several corps area and army-level command post exercises.

-On 16 May 1934, the International Brotherhood of Teamsters initiated a strike (Minneapolis Teamsters Strike of 1934), which quickly degenerated into open violence in the streets of Minneapolis.
-Minnesota governor Floyd B. Olson activated 4,000 National Guardsmen to suppress the chaos.
-Utilizing roving patrols, curfews, and security details, the 34th quickly restored order, thus enabling a negotiated settlement of the labor dispute.
-The first opportunity for the entire division to operate together came in August 1937 during that portion of the Fourth Army maneuvers held at Camp Ripley.
-On 18 June 1939, a tornado hit Anoka, Minnesota, and Governor Harold Stassen called on the Guard again.
-300 Guardsmen patrolled the streets and imposed quasi-martial law while the community was stabilized.
-The next opportunity for the division to operate as a unit came in August 1940 when the division again assembled at Camp Ripley for the Seventh Corps Area concentration of the Fourth Army maneuvers.
-In that maneuver, the “Red Bull” Division operated as part of the "Red Army" against the 35th Division and the "Blue Army."